Mixing and ventilation in a living laboratory due to fast and slow response modes: Analytical model

 \subsection{CO$_2$ budget}

 Let $C_{0}$ and $C_{1}$ be the bulk excess CO$_2$ concentration (relative to outdoors) in the room and plenum, respectively, and let $C_{0}'$ and $C_{1}'$ be the quasi-steady state excess concentration associated with the ceiling zone and FCU, respectively (see figure \ref{fig_sketchSide} for a schematic representation of the spaces in a vertical cross-section of the room).
-We use $q$ and $q'$ to denote the rates at which fresh air is supplied and at which air is drawn into the plenum from the ceiling zone, respectively, and define $Q:=q+q'$ (see figure \ref{fig_sketchSide}).
+We use $q$ and $q'$ to denote the rates at which fresh air is supplied to the plenum and at which air is drawn into the plenum from the ceiling zone, respectively, and define $Q:=q+q'$ (see figure \ref{fig_sketchSide}).
 The variable $Q$, therefore, corresponds to the volume flux driven by the FCUs.

-First, we establish an equation for the CO$_2$ concentration in the FCUs, whose combined volume is labelled $V_{1}'$.
-Unless stated otherwise, all CO$_2$ concentrations given henceforth refer to excess values.
+First, we establish an equation for the CO$_2$ concentration in the FCUs, the combined volume of which is labelled $V_{1}'$.
+Unless stated otherwise, all CO$_2$ concentrations given refer to excess values.

-Since the supply air duct is not connected directly to the FCUs, let $\gamma_{1}\in [0,1]$ represent the fraction of the supply rate $q$ that mixes with the air in the plenum:
+Since the supply air duct is not connected directly to the FCUs, let $\gamma_{1}\in [0,1]$ represent the fraction of the supply rate $q$ that first mixes with the air in the plenum before entering the FCU:

-for which we have assumed that $\gamma_{1}q+q'\geq 0$, which corresponds to the FCU always extracting air from the plenum.
+for which we have assumed that $\gamma_{1}q+q'\geq 0$, i.e.\ the FCU always extracts air from the plenum.

-For the control volume just below the room's ceiling, we adopt a similar approach to the FCU, using $\gamma_{0}\in [0,1]$ to denote the fraction of FCU outlet air that mixes with the rest of the room:
+For the control volume just below the room's ceiling, we adopt a similar approach to the FCU, using $\gamma_{0}\in [0,1]$ to denote the fraction of FCU outlet air that first mixes with the rest of the room (before entering the ceiling zone):

 where

 allows the flux of CO$_{2}$ to be represented as either from the ceiling zone to the plenum ($q'\geq 0$) or from the plenum to the ceiling zone ($q'< 0$).